 Listing a home without an agent may be a challenging task as you'll be doing it all, or at least some of it with no one to help you with price, marketing, and negotiations.

-Even so, selling a house without a realtor has many advantages, including saving money.
+Even so, selling a house without a realtor has many advantages.
+First and foremost—and in terms of personal finance—choosing to sell a house without a realtor saves you money because you won't pay for realtor commissions.
 By selling your home by yourself, you'll be able to have more freedom.
-If you have trouble managing the practicalities of selling a house, you can always call us at Sell My Home Fast to do all the hard work for you, so you won't have to spend additional money, as you would with a realtor agency.
+If you're finding it troublesome to manage the practicalities of selling a house, you can always call us at Sell My Home Fast to do all the hard work for you, so you won't have to spend additional money, as you would with a realtor agency.

 Next are some aspects to consider about selling your house with and without a realtor:

 Selling to an Instant Buyer

 Another option for selling without an agent that may be less time-consuming is to hire an iBuyer or "instant buyer" service.
 An iBuyer is a firm that buys houses from sellers directly.

 You input information such as the number of bedrooms, the number of stories, the number of bathrooms, and your zip code.
 Then they make you an initial offer.
 If you accept the offer, then an inspector will come to your home to evaluate it, and then you'll receive a final proposal that shows how much money you'll make from the purchase after repairs and closing fees are deducted.

 These platforms frequently charge a service fee, which might reduce your profit, but the simplicity of not having to tour purchasers or negotiate repairs outweighs the cost.

 Risks of Selling Without an Agent